-Just before Gartner Inc. is set to host its Business Intelligence Summit 2011 early next month, analysts released information that reaffirmed why it’s not a bad idea to keep an eye on this
+Just before Gartner Inc. is set to host its Business Intelligence Summit 2011 early next month, analysts released information that reaffirmed why it’s not a bad idea to keep an eye on this corner of the technology world.

 In a recent press release, Gartner said worldwide business intelligence (BI) platform, analytic applications and performance management software revenue reached $10.5 billion in 2010.
 According to Gartner, that figure reveals a 13.4% increase over revenue generated in 2009.